-[root@node1 oraInventory]# cd /u01/app/12.2.0/grid [root@node1 grid]# ./root.sh f.
-After the root.sh script finishes on node1, go to the terminal window you opened in part c of this step.
-As the root user on node2, enter the following commands:
+'''

+[root@node1 oraInventory]# cd /u01/app/21.0.0/grid

+[root@node1 grid]# ./root.sh

+'''

 Press Enter at the prompt to accept the default value.

 You must run the root.sh script on the first node and wait for it to finish.
 You can run root.sh scripts concurrently on all other nodes except for the last node on which you run the script.
 Like the first node, the root.sh script on the last node must be run separately.